 A Python tuple is an ordered collection of elements, created by enclosing comma-separated values with parentheses (and).
-Tuples are similar to lists, but they are much more rigid, have less builtin operations, and cannot be altered after creation.
-Therefore, lists are preferable for managing dynamic, ordered collections of objects.
+Tuples are similar to lists, but they are much more rigid, have less built-in operations, and cannot be altered after creation.
+Lists are therefore preferable for managing dynamic ordered collections of objects.